 Bare Minerals is known for mineral-based makeup, free from harsh chemicals, preservatives, and synthetic fragrances.
 Bare Minerals has one of the best and most pioneering foundations for sensitive skin.
 Plus, they cater to a variety of skin tones.

 A clean, vegan, and cruelty-free makeup brand designed for sensitive skin, following the National Eczema Association’s guidelines.

-Neutrogena offers dermatologist-tested, non-comedogenic makeup products suitable for sensitive skin.
+Neutrogena offers dermatologist-tested, non-comedogenic makeup products suitable for hyper-reactive skin.